Sharon Werning Rivera

 - “Nemtsov and Democracy in Nizhny Novgorod,” Demokratizatsiya: The Journal of Post-Soviet Democratization 24, No. 1 (Winter 2016): 36-38.

 - “Is Russia a Militocracy?
-Conceptual Issues and Extant Findings Regarding Elite Militarization,” Post-Soviet Affairs 30, No. 1 (2014): 27-50., 2014.
+Conceptual Issues and Extant Findings Regarding Elite Militarization,” Post-Soviet Affairs 30, No. 1 (2014): 27-50.
 With David W. Rivera.
-The supplementary appendix to the article can be accessed here.
+(Supplementary appendix)

 - “Yeltsin, Putin, and Clinton: Presidential Leadership and Russian Democratization in Comparative Perspective,” Perspectives on Politics 7, No. 3 (September 2009): 591-610.
 With David W. Rivera. (copyright Cambridge University Press)

 - “Engaging Students as Paraprofessionals through Simulations,” Journal of Political Science Education 4, No. 3 (July 2008): 298-316.
 With Janet Simons.

 - “The Russian Elite under Putin: Militocratic or Bourgeois?,” Post-Soviet Affairs 22, No. 2 (April-June 2006): 125-144.
 With David W. Rivera.

 - “Interviewing Political Elites: Lessons from Russia,” in David Rochefort, ed., Quantitative Methods in Practice: Readings from PS (Washington, D.C.: CQ Press, 2006).
 With Polina Kozyreva and Eduard Sarovskii.
 Updated version of article in PS: Political Science and Politics.

 - “Out of the Ivory Tower: Integrating Service-Learning into Russian Studies,” AAASS NewsNet 46, No. 2 (March 2006): 15-19.